 How To Make Body Balm Recipe:

-This is such a simple body balm recipe and takes no time at all!
+I really enjoy making my own DIY essential oil recipes.
+This is such a simple diy body balm takes no time at all!
 First gather up your supplies/ingredients.
 You will be working in your kitchen so clear a space on the counter.

 Once everything is melted, carefully remove the measuring cup filled with the melted mixture.
 This will be EXTREMELY HOT so be very careful.
 You will need to use an oven mitt to handle the measuring cup.
 Set on safe surface/cooling rack.

-Then add your essential oils– 15 drops of both the Tea Tree and the Gentle Baby.
-Give a quick stir and carefully pour the shea butter body balm into each of your empty lip balm tubes.
+Then add your essential oils- 15 drops of both the Tea Tree and the Gentle Baby.
+Give a quick stir and carefully pour the DIY body balm into each of your empty lip balm tubes.
 Let completely cool (about 30 minutes) and then place the cap on.

 Does this sound like something you would use?
-Do you enjoy DIY essential oil recipes?
 Do you think you will try out this recipe for how to make balm to naturally nourish your skin?